Sergong/sickcont/README.md

 ## Shell scripts

-The following sections contain example shell scripts to launch the docker/podman container.
+The example shell scripts to launch the docker/podman container will likely need to be changed.
 Make sure you check the following for your particular system/scenario:
 - volume mounts
 - UID of the user on your docker host system should match the `-e PUID` in the script
 - GID of the primary group of your user on your docker host system should match the `-e PGID` in the script
 - Ensure the name of the docker container matches with the name of the docker container you tagged your container with at build time

-### Shell script for podman on Fedora
+## WireGuard config example for podman on Fedora

-The following is a shell script that will work with podman on Fedora:
+The following is a WireGuard conf file that should work with podman on Fedora 38/39:

 ```
 [Interface]